 Local health, public health data for small geographic areas

 Local health is a collection of public health indicators presented at small geographical areas.
-By breaking the data down to smaller areas, hidden inequalities can highlighted.
+By breaking the data down to smaller areas, hidden inequalities can be highlighted.
+Local Health contains indicators related to:

 A core aim of the Office for Health Improvement and Disparities (OHID) is reducing health inequalities.
 Local health data can be used to target interventions in areas where there is most need.